xunker/urug_manchester/README.md

 [the Wikipedia page](https://en.wikipedia.org/wiki/Manchester_code) is a good place to start.

+The data you will receive is not a secret

 Staring points for each challenge can be found in the `/scaffolds` directory.

 The pieces that are need in each challenge are: